jacobmartin221/get_data_from_api/README.md

 1. Switch pyenv to 3.12: `pyenv local 3.12`
 1. Switch to Poetry shell: `poetry shell`
 1. Install dependencies: `poetry install`
-1. Run the script: `python src/main.py`
+1. Run the script: `poetry run python src/main.py`

 ### Option 2: Running in a Docker Container
 This route is recommended for production-grade deployments.